ZanxinZ/gallery.github.io/README.md

 # gallery.github.io

-For store and display some photos.
+For store and display some photos